sparkison/m3u-editor/docs/docker-compose.external-services.md

 - Docker and Docker Compose installed
 - At least 2GB RAM available
 - Ports 8080 (or your chosen port) available
-- The `public` directory must exist in your project root (contains static assets)

 ### 2. Setup Environment